 You can also choose if you want the dashboard to Display In Viewer.
 With this option checked, the dashboard will automatically display in the Dashboard List for the project.

-Under Available Tiles, all of the tiles available for the dashboard will be listed.
-Tile types available will depend on the type of dashboard that’s being created – for example, project dashboards allow you to use different tiles than portfolio dashboards do.
+Under Available Tiles, you will find all tiles available for the dashboard listed.
+Tile types available will depend on the type of dashboard you are creating.
+For example, project dashboards allow you to use different tiles than portfolio dashboards do.
 There is also a Search and a Filter field here, allowing you to search for and filter different tile types.

 To create the dashboard data, drag and drop tiles from the settings panel to the main dashboard space.

 With a tile added to the dashboard, the settings panel will adjust to display settings for the added tile.
-Depending on the tile type, there are different settings that can be adjusted.
-However, all time types allow you to give the tile a new title, choose whether or not the title is displayed on the tile, and adjust the tile’s width and height.
+Depending on the tile type, there are different settings that you can adjust.
+However, all tile types allow you to give the tile a new title, choose whether the title is displayed on the tile, and adjust the tile’s width and height.

-Tile sizes can also be adjusted manually by clicking and dragging the lower right hand corner of the tile.
-As additional tiles are added, different tiles can be displayed with different sizes on the dashboard.
+You can adjust tile sizes manually by clicking and dragging the lower right hand corner of the tile.
+As you add more tiles, different tiles can be displayed on the dashboard with different sizes.

 To add additional tiles to the dashboard, select anywhere within the main dashboard area.
-This will take you back to the Dashboard settings panel, where additional tiles can be added in the same way.
+This will take you back to the Dashboard settings panel, where you can add more tiles in the same way.